Wurst-Imperium-Archival/CapesAPI-Client/README.md

+## NOTE TO NON-OPTIFINE DEVELOPERS
+### Please be aware that this implementation was built with Optifine, so there's a chance if you use this that you may have to alter it slighty.

+## NOTE TO 1.8 DEVELOPERS
+### Some of the methods in 1.8 MCP are still obfuscated, so you may have issues with wrong method names.
+Just rename the methods in the implementation, or you can manually write it.
+### Back up your files **FIRST** before you do anything.

 # CapesAPI Implemention
 ## About
 This client implementation is built for client developers who want an easy way to throw [CapesAPI](http://capesapi.com) integration into their clients.